The Largest Buddhist Temple In Southeast Asia – Kek Lok Si Temple Malaysia

 • Along the way to the hilltop, you come across statues of the twelve zodiac animals such as ox, rat, tiger, rabbit, snake, dragon, horse, monkey, sheep, rooster, dog, and pig.

 There is no signage in the temple or enforcement to follow any dress code.
-But, the Kek Lok Si temple is a religious site.
+But the Kek Lok Si temple is a religious site.
 Therefore, all visitors are expected to dress modestly to show respect.
-Cover your shoulders and knees as a general rule of the thumb.
+Cover your shoulders and knees as a general rule of thumb.
 Since this temple is uphill, you will have to walk a lot.
 So, avoid wearing heels.
 Remember to remove your shoes outside the prayer halls.

-How to Reach Kek Lok Si Temple
+FAQs Before You Go to Kek Lok Si Temple

 Conclusion